kevin-powell/JAMStack-blog-starter/README.md

 These are the starting files used by [Kevin Powell](https://kevinpowell.co) to create a personal blog site for the [Codementor](https://www.codementor.io/) DevProjects Challenge, [Create a fast and secure blog using JAMStack](https://www.codementor.io/projects/web/create-a-fast-and-secure-blog-using-jamstack-c93coupnxb).
 You are free to use them however you want to get started with the challenge, if you'd like to start working on creating the site without worrying about the content itself.

 The provided files are finished pages using regular HTML and CSS.
-The HTML files can be broken down into peices, and used to build out the different templates and partial files using a templating language of your choice.
+The HTML files can be broken down into pieces, and used to build out the different templates and partial files using a templating language of your choice.

 The styling of the pages is already complete.
 That said, the `design-files` folder contains both a Figma file, and .jpg of a design if you want to try to build it from scratch.
 You do not need to use this design at all either, it depends on how you wish to approach the challenge.